SS William Clay Ford

 In 1979 the hull of William Clay Ford was lengthened 120 feet.

 In 1984 ownership was transferred to the Rouge Steel Corporation.
 In December 1984, she hauled her last load of cargo from Duluth, Minnesota, to Rouge Basin, south of Detroit.

-In 1985 she was renamed US 266029, her registry number, as a newly renamed SS William Clay Ford (2) was put into the fleet.
+In 1985 she was renamed US 266029, her registry number, as a newly renamed USS Chiwawa SS William Clay Ford was put into the fleet later named MV Lee A. Tregurtha.

-In August 1986, US 266029 was towed from her moorings to the Detroit Marine Terminal where the pilot house was removed for display and exhibition, at the Dossin Great Lakes Museum on Detroit's Belle Isle.
+In August 1986, US 266029 was towed from her moorings to the Detroit Marine Terminal where the pilothouse was removed for display and exhibition, at the Dossin Great Lakes Museum on Detroit's Belle Isle.
 The hull was scrapped in Port Maitland, Ontario, in 1987.